sovrin-foundation/protocol/dkms/agent_authorization_policy.md

 3. Replace the old agent certificates with the old ones.

-4. Revoke the old agent certificates/
+4. Revoke the old agent certificates

 ### 4. Simplification